malcp/small-greenhouse/README.md

-# Small greenhouse
+# Small parametric greenhouse
-Parametric greenhouse
+Greenhouse that can be built with very basic tools and its measures can be easily modified.